polterguy/polterguy.github.io/plugins/magic.node/index.md

 After evaluating the above Hyperlambda, the value of all nodes having _"wo/rld"_ as their value inside of **[.foo]** will be updated to become _"thomas was here"_.
-Obviously, the above expression is a ridiculous complex example, that you will probably never encounter in your own code.
+Obviously, the above expression is a ridiculously complex example, that you will probably never encounter in your own code.
 However, for reference purposes, let's break it down into its individual parts.

 1. Get parent node